Reddimes/college-prep/Transfers.md

 - [ ] World Literature II - TX-ACU: ENGL232
 - [ ] Engineering Physics I - TX-ACU: PHYS220, TX-ACU: PHYS221
 - [ ] Global Connections since 1400 - TX-ACU: HIST131
+	- [ ] Survey of the economic, political, and cultural interactions between major world regions and civilizations from the fifteenth century to the present, with attention to major global processes and movements.
+May be used to satisfy University Requirements.

 - [ ] Intro to Computer Science - WV-APUS: ITCC121